home-assistant/home-assistant.io/source/more-info/unsupported/apparmor.markdown

 ## The issue

-AppArmor is how the Supervisor does handling all the security around Add-ons, without this, multiple things that the Supervisor missing important security mechanics.
+AppArmor is how the Supervisor does handling all the security around add-ons, without this, the Supervisor is missing important security mechanics to protect your system and data within it.

 ## The solution